 Through the Consolidated Plan process, the Consortium developed a comprehensive list of priority housing and community development needs for the entire consortium area.
 The focus groups and community meetings provided critical input for prioritizing the housing and community needs.
-With the Consortium's designated funding cycles, the application process was open for FY 2017-2018.
-Housing applications were due on November 22, 2016 and non-housing applications were due on December 12, 2016.
+With the Consortium's designated funding cycles, FY 2018-2019 is a renewal year for CDBG grants and subrecipients that were awarded during FY 2017-2018 will automatically be eligible for funding in the consecutive year, provided they meet their performance goals.
+The consultation process discussed in this section reflects actions taken during the Consolidated Plan planning process.